fahadperwani/chat-app/readme.md

-# Chat App for Flight Information
+# Flight Booking Chat App

 ## Introduction

-This application is a chatbot designed to provide users with real-time flight information.
-It leverages external APIs and a service account for secure access to flight data, offering a seamless chat experience for users seeking flight details.
+This application is a chatbot that helps users book flights through a conversational interface.
+It uses Google Dialogflow ES for natural language understanding and integrates with external APIs for flight information.
+The backend is built with Node.js and Express, and Dialogflow fulfillment is handled via a webhook.

 ## Getting Started